4-MeO-DMT: Pharmacodynamics

-4-MeO-DMT has shown high affinity for several serotonin receptors, including the serotonin 5-HT_{1A} receptor (K_{i} = 235 nM), the serotonin 5-HT_{2A} receptor (K_{i} = 68–1,300 nM), and the serotonin 5-HT_{2C} receptor (K_{i} = 340 nM).
+4-MeO-DMT has shown high affinity for several serotonin receptors, including the serotonin 5-HT_{1A} receptor, the serotonin 5-HT_{2A} receptor, and the serotonin 5-HT_{2C} receptor.
 Compared to 5-MeO-DMT, 4-MeO-DMT had similar affinity for the serotonin 5-HT_{2A} receptor, but showed much lower affinity (21-fold) for the serotonin 5-HT_{1A} receptor.
+The drug shows pronounced biased agonism at the serotonin 5-HT_{2C} receptor.

 4-MeO-DMT produces serotonergic psychedelic-like effects in animals, including rodents and monkeys.
 It has been found to disrupt object size discrimination performance in monkeys, suggesting that it may have psychedelic effects in humans.
 However, whereas 5-MeO-DMT has greater potency than bufotenin (5-HO-DMT), 4-MeO-DMT has lower potency than psilocybin (4-PO-DMT).
 This may be due to the fact that the lipophilicity of psilocin is not importantly enhanced by O-methylation, in contrast to the case of bufotenin, which has associated limitations in terms of blood–brain barrier permeability.
 Besides psilocin/psilocybin, 4-MeO-DMT is also less potent than 5-MeO-DMT.

 4-MeO-DMT fully substituted for DOM in rodent drug discrimination tests, with an ED_{50} of about 3.53 mg/kg and about 3-fold lower potency than 5-MeO-DMT.
 4-MeO-DMT also substituted for 5-MeO-DMT in rodent drug discrimination tests, with an ED_{50} of 3.47 μmol/kg and about 2.7-fold lower potency than 5-MeO-DMT.
+Despite its activity in drug discrimination tests however, 4-MeO-DMT fails to produce the head-twitch response in rodents.
+This may in part be related to the drug's unusually potent serotonin 5-HT_{1A} receptor agonism.

 Chemistry

 Analogues

-Analogues of 4-MeO-DMT include dimethyltryptamine (DMT), 4-methoxytryptamine (4-MT or 4-MeO-T), psilocin (4-HO-DMT), 4-AcO-DMT (psilacetin), 4-MeO-DET, 4-MeO-DiPT, 4-MeO-MiPT, 5-MeO-DMT, 6-MeO-DMT, and 7-MeO-DMT, among others.
+Analogues of 4-MeO-DMT include dimethyltryptamine (DMT), 4-methoxytryptamine (4-MT or 4-MeO-T), psilocin (4-HO-DMT), 4-AcO-DMT (psilacetin), 4-MeO-DET, 4-MeO-DiPT, 4-MeO-MiPT, 4-methyl-DMT, 5-MeO-DMT, 6-MeO-DMT, and 7-MeO-DMT, among others.